jdleesmiller/jdleesmiller.github.io/_posts/2016-07-04-cto-time-minute-by-minute.markdown

 You can find out more about how I collected and processed my time tracking data in this section, or you can just [skip to the graphs](#results)!

 ### The metime App

+**Update 2016-08-30:** I've now [open sourced metime](https://github.com/jdleesmiller/metime) in case you want to look at it in more detail.

 I built a simple web app to record my time.
 There are many time tracking apps out there, but I wanted something I could customise.
 Since it was written in [meteor](https://www.meteor.com/), I called it "metime".
 It won't win any awards, but it did the job.
 It looked like this: